prireds174/object-avengers-hw/README.md

     }
 }
 ```
+Given above key/value pairs, practice accessing and modifying data in the `ironMan` object:

 1. Log Iron Man's third ability
 1. Log all of Iron Man's abilities by looping through the array